MarielHamson/super-galactic-age-calculator/README.md

 ## Description

 _This application will take user's age on Earth and convert it to ages on different planets according to how long their solar years are.
-PLUTO WILL BE INCLUDED, FIGHT ME ON THIS!_
+PLUTO WILL EVENTUALLY BE INCLUDED, FIGHT ME ON THIS!_

 | Behavior | Input | Output |  Completed(Y/N?)  |
 | -------- | ----- | ------ | -------- |